 Below is a sample feeding guideline for a premium weight management dog food.
 Notice that there are two sets of guidelines, one for maintenance and one for weight loss.
 Weight management foods are marketed for weight loss but are also a great tool for maintaining healthy weight in pets that are prone to weight issues, seniors and pets with very sedentary lifestyles.

 These guidelines are a great tool to start with and can be adjusted as needed to suit your individual pet's needs.
-Slowly reduce feeding guideline over time to help your dog adjust to the new guidelines.

 Weight of Dog (kg/lb)